Daniela Gutiérrez Flores

 • Diversity Grant, Renaissance Society of America, 2022.

-• Mellon Foundation – University of Chicago Dissertation Completion Fellowship, 2021.
+• Mellon Foundation Dissertation Completion Fellowship, 2021.

 • Stuart Tave Teaching Fellowship, The College.
 University of Chicago, 2021.